openwns/documentation/usersGuide/modules/dll/wifimac/experiment5.rst

 Creating mesh points
 ********************

-The transceiver configuration of an MP is the same as the configuration for an AP; hence, the same specialised configuration class from experiment 4 can be used; we choose to rename it to ``MyMeshTransceiver``:
+The transceiver configuration of a MP is the same as the configuration for an AP; hence, the same specialised configuration class from experiment 4 can be used; we choose to rename it to ``MyMeshTransceiver``: